 Consider a customer order XML where:

-The Dataweave Generator will generate the equivalent Dataweave script as shown below.
+The DataWeave Generator has generated the equivalent DataWeave script, as shown below.

 Finally, verify the CurieTech AI DataWeave Generator-generated script.